Neuroinflammation in Lyme Disease

 Up to 90% of patients with post-treatment Lyme disease syndrome (PTLDS) report cognitive symptoms such as brain fog, memory issues, and slowed processing.
 Advanced imaging (PET, fMRI, DTI) in these patients shows evidence of inflammation, glial activation, and changes in white matter structure【source: Fallon et al., J Neuropsychiatry Clin Neurosci, 2008】.

-Neuroinflammation is dynamic, meaning symptoms often come and go.
+Neuroinflammation is dynamic, meaning symptoms may come and go.

 • Periods of clarity followed by brain fog